bizerfr/intersection_test_demo/README.md

 # intersection_test_demo

-demo for line and circle detection using kd-tree
+demo for detection of intersection of a line and circles using kd-tree